About

 Proudly based in Queens, NYC.
 Working locally and globally.

 It’s Material was founded by Annabel Short.
-Annabel has two decades’ leadership experience advancing social and environmental change at the local and international levels.
+Annabel has two decades’ leadership experience at the local and international levels.
 Projects are in close partnership with others, bringing in expertise from a wide and diverse network.

 Get in touch: annabel @ its-material.com